On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: Introduction

-Here we show the potential of these existing and publicly available fine-tuned models (e.g., including those fine-tuned via LORA~\cite{sheng2023slora} and PEFT~\cite{li2021prefixtuning}) by leveraging them to perform different tasks.
-To use a fine-tuned model on a task, e.g., sentiment classification, we need that model to be \textit{domain adjacent} (formally defined and discussed in Section \ref{Sec:DAM}).
-Informally, a fine-tuned LLM is domain-adjacent if (i)~it has been fine-tuned on a similar general task, such as sentiment analysis, and (ii)~its output space can be appropriately mapped to the current (few-shot) task.
+Here, we \iia{investigate} the potential of existing and publicly available fine-tuned models (e.g., including those fine-tuned via LoRA~\citep{sheng2023slora} and PEFT~\citep{li2021prefixtuning}) by leveraging them to perform different tasks.
+To use a fine-tuned model on a task, e.g., sentiment classification, we need that model to be \iia{\textit{domain or task adjacent}} (discussed in Section \ref{Sec:DAM}).
 We denote these {\bf D}omain {\bf A}djacent {\bf F}ine-{\bf T}uned models as \daft.
-In the generation process of \daft, the closer the fine-tuning dataset is to the target domain data, the better will be the performance of \daft.
-One main property of \daft is that it can be used without any further training (no extra computation) in a zero-shot manner (no data adaptation).
-To perform inference with \daft we do not require large computational resources compared to when performing fine-tuning.
-It is important to note that when using \daft, a method to choose among available model(s) to achieve improved performance for a given task is required (see Section \ref{sec:empirical_eval}).
+One main property of \daft is that it can be used without any further \iia{fine-tuning} (no extra computation) in a zero-shot manner (no data adaptation).
+Also, inference with \daft does not require large computational resources when compared to performing fine-tuning.

-The availability of \daft models combined with their ease of use, make them very appealing to use for different tasks.
-To analyze the efficiency of using these \daft models in comparison to other existing options, we first define several comparable alternatives.
-Let us denote $D_T$ as the testing dataset on which we need to perform a given task.
-Then we have the following options (Figure \ref{fig:paper_structure}):
+The availability of \daft models combined with their ease of use, make them very appealing to use for different tasks. \iia{However, the performance of \daft models on the target domain data (denoted as $D_T$) can be poor depending on the fine-tuning dataset of the respective \daft models.
+In this work, we {\em systematically study four different ways (Fig. \ref{fig:paper_structure}) of leveraging the \daft models}, and demonstrate how it is possible to get strong performance with low compute adaptation, demonstrating the utility of these community generated \daft models.
+These four options along with fine-tuning the base model using data from target domain (\ft in Fig. \ref{fig:paper_structure}) are defined as follows:}